PROPORTIONAL REPRESENTATION SOCIETY OF AUSTRALIA

 Tel +613 9589 1802

-Countback is a common term for the system Tasmania's Hare-Clark electoral system has used for filling casual vacancies in the House of Assembly since 1917.
+Countback is a common term for the method Tasmania's Hare-Clark electoral system has used for filling casual vacancies in the House of Assembly since 1917.
 It was introduced by Section 7 of the Act 7 Geo.
 V No. 65, which received Royal Assent on 23 August 1917.
 Its use was extended in 1993 when the Groom Liberal Government succeeded in having all of Tasmania's municipal councils elected using the Hare-Clark system.
-The Bracks Labor Government provided it for Victoria's municipal councils except for the minority of them still with single-councillor wards.
+The Bracks Labor Government provided it for Victoria's municipal councils in 2003, except for the minority of them still with single-councillor wards.
 The Australian Capital Territory also uses countback, under Part 4.3 of Schedule 4 of the ACTís Electoral Act 1992.
 Click here for Tasmanian Assembly countback outcomes since 1965.